faucetsdn/udmi/docs/writeback.md

 ## Device Behavior

-After receiving the config message, the device attempts to write the

-ed value to the point.
+After receiving the config message, the device attempts to write the value to the point.
 Depending on status of the write, the device should populate the `value_state` as described below.

 ### `value_state`